prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

         (YOU GET THE IDEA)
     <br>

-<b>That's it for the Operations Outline, if you face any problem even with these syntaxes make sure to write us at mailto:sagarprabhatkumar@gmail.com <br>
+<b>That's it for the Operations Outline, if you face any problem with these syntaxes or want any other sort of help with the operations and the Assistant as a whole make sure to write us at mailto:pythondesktopassistanthelp@gmail.com <br>
-Have a Great Day!</b>
+Thank You, Have a Great Day!</b>